jfcloutier/karma_system/design_notes/building plans.md

   * persisting B should prevent A
   * terminating B should allow for A
 * if A and B must co-exist under some condition then
-  * initiating B should initiate A
+  * initiating B should create A
   * persisting B should persist A
   * terminating B should terminate A
 * if B causes A under some condition then
-  * initiating B should eventually initiate A
+  * initiating B should eventually create A
-  * persisting B should persist or eventually initiate A
+  * persisting B should persist or eventually create A
   * terminating B *might* terminate A